marnedo/ppgcourse2024/docker.instructions.md

-## This is a quick-guide on how to get and run the Docker image that contains the command-line software requested by instructors.
+## This is a quick guide on how to get and run the Docker image that contains the command-line software requested by the course instructors.

-You can use it to test on your own computer programs and data you intend to use in your computer lab sessions.
+You can use it on your own computer to test programs and data you intend to use in your computer lab sessions.

 You will need a computer with an operating system (Host OS) able to run Docker: